joseeden/All-Things-Terraform/README.md

 ### Setup Keys and Permissions

 Login to your AWS Console and go to IAM.
 You can choose a different username.
-I'm creating a user called **tf-eden**.
+I'm creating a user called **tf-user**.

 ```bash
 1. IAM --> Users --> Add user